-An efficient production process must start and end on a schedule.
-Production schedules are necessary to ensure all members of your editorial team know what their duties are in the production process and when to fulfill them.
-Having a schedule will keep your editorial team on track and enable you to give authors more definitive answers to questions like, “When will I receive a proof of my article?”
+Production schedules with firm deadlines are necessary to ensure all members of your editorial team know what their duties are and when to fulfill them and to give authors more definitive answers to questions like, “When will I receive a proof of my article?”

 - Copyediting phase 1 (then any subsequent copyediting phases)